 Medical Editor: John P. Cunha, DO, FACOEP

 Vitravene (fomivirsen) Injection is an antiviral drug used for the local treatment of cytomegalovirus (CMV) retinitis in patients with acquired immunodeficiency syndrome (AIDS), who are intolerant of or have a contraindication to other treatment(s) for CMV retinitis or who were insufficiently responsive to previous treatment(s) for CMV retinitis.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include ocular inflammation (uveitis) including iritis and vitritis.
+The brand name Vitravene is discontinued, but generic versions may be available.
+Common side effects of Vitravene Injection include:

 The recommended dose of Vitravene is 330 µg (0.05 mL).
 Vitravene may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Vitravene should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.